jengkhaw95/shaklee-my-api/README.md

 ## How it works

 As this project is non-official, all the data are acquired from Shaklee Malaysia website.
-The project contains two major parts:
+The project contains 2 major parts:

-1. Server
+### Server

 The server is used to host the API endpoints. (possibly docs in future)

-2. Worker
+### Worker

 The worker is used to retrieve latest data externally in a reasonable interval of time.
 All the product data are then stored in database (`Mongodb`).